 - Promberger M., & Marteau, T.M.
 (2013).
 When do financial incentives reduce intrinsic motivation?
 Comparing behaviors studied in psychological and economic literatures.
 Health Psychology 32(9), 950--957.
-(Special issue on behavioral economics). pdf, Open Access coming soon at Health Psychology.
+(Special issue on behavioral economics). pdf.

 - Promberger, M. & Baron, J. (2006).
 Do patients trust computers?
 Journal of Behavioral Decision Making, 19, 455--468. pdf